 However, the acoustic consultant commented that:

 The noise impacts of the water features had not been addressed.
-To address this, it is recommended that conditions of consent are imposed to restrict the hours of operation of the water features to 9am to 5pm to minimise impacts on neighbours, and also to require that evidence of how the water feature will not give rise to offensive noise be submitted to Council’s satisfaction prior to the issue of a Construction Certificate.
+To address this, it is recommended that conditions of consent are imposed to ensure that the applicant submits details of the management and operation of the water features to Council for approval prior to the issue of a Construction Certificate, to appropriately manage any noise impacts.

 The noise impacts associated with mechanical services also had not been addressed.
 However, the Acoustic Assessment explains that selections of specific mechanical equipment and the location of the equipment have not been finalised.
 Given this, it is not possible to carry out an assessment of noise emissions of mechanical plant at DA stage.
 It recommends that a detailed acoustic assessment of the mechanical equipment be undertaken at construction certification stage and be designed to comply with the requirements of the Noise Policy for Industry.
 Conditions of consent are recommended accordingly.